LeonelColinaTang/Zuris-escape/README.md

   - Control the background music.
+By clicking on the sound icon, the user will be able to mute and unmute the game's sound.
+This was accomplished through toggling the classes for the icons and pausing the audio.
 ```.js

 let icon = document.getElementById('sound-icon');